 • Qualifying charitable donations

-Regardless of which deductions you claim, it’s important to consult with a tax professional to make sure you’re neither overpaying nor underpaying your taxes.
+Regardless of which deductions you claim, it’s important to invest time and thought on your tax return, perhaps using tax software or consulting with a tax professional, to make sure you’re neither overpaying nor underpaying your taxes.
+And also, of course, to make sure you aren’t missing the tax-filing deadline.

 IRS Form 1099 documents income earned from non-employer sources and can be used when filing and calculating one’s annual tax liability.
 It’s commonly sent to freelancers, independent contractors, investors, Social Security recipients, and those whose forgiven debts count as taxable income.

-For additional specifics on this tax filing season, 1099 recipients may want to check out IRS Filing and Payment Deadlines Questions and Answers page.
+For additional specifics on this tax filing season, 1099 recipients may want to check out IRS Filing and Payment Deadlines Questions and Answers page or contact the IRS at 800-809-1040 toll-free for help.

-In addition to IRS forms, keeping tabs on income and expenses—whether it’s money earned as a freelancer or tax-deductible expenditures—can be a good way to understand one’s tax liability from year to year.
-With a SoFi Checking and Savings®, users can save, spend, and categorize their earnings.
+In addition to IRS forms, keeping tabs on income and expenses — whether it’s money earned as a freelancer or tax-deductible expenditures — can be a good way to understand one’s tax liability from year to year.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.